didin1453fatih/dbdesigner.id/README.md

 application at https://app.dbdesigner.id

 I was refactoring all this backend engine for make it portable and easy to install in another machine.
+This database designer divide to 3 parts.
+1. backend locate in directory backend this handle communication with sqlite
+2. frontend this vueJS frontend.
+To run this project need compile vue to `dist` directory.
+3. admin is CLI to manage this project like user management and host name configuration

 You can install this database designer in your private server too.
 ## Instalation